DylanKirke/pdsnd_github/README.md

 Bikeshare

 ### Description
-Describe what your project is about and what it does
+A python script scans through a bikesharing company's data based on user input.
+It then outputs this data in a nice format for the anaylst to read.

 ### Files used
-bikeshare.py
+- bikeshare.py
-chicago.csv
+- chicago.csv
-new_york_city.csv
+- new_york_city.csv
-washington.csv
+- washington.csv

 ### Credits
 Udacity